HugoBlox/theme-academic-cv/content/project/congenitos/index.md

 # To use, add an image named `featured.jpg/png` to your project's folder.
 [image]
   # Caption (optional)
-  caption = "Colorized image of a high-density peptide microarray" preview_only = false
+  caption = "Project visual resume" preview_only = false

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
-  focal_point = "TopLeft"
+  focal_point = "Smart"
 +++

 We are conducting antigen discovery in Congenital Chagas, mapping and validation for the development of a serological diagnostic kit for application in neonates.